-Once the published PAN for the year group has been reached no other children can be offered a place (In 2024 the PAN for year groups Reception, Yr 1, 2, 3, 4, 5 & 6 is 60).
+Once the published PAN for the year group has been reached no other children can be offered a Place.

 6. Appeals

 Parents have a statutory right of appeal to an independent appeal panel if their child has been refused admission.
 Repton Manor Primary School uses the services of KCC to set up the Appeal Panel Hearing.
 Parents should contact the school office in the first instance.